The secure supply of energy and raw materials as the basis of our economy

 Building & Living

 The creation of affordable housing is one of the German government’s key objectives – but figures show that there is still a lot of catching up to do.
 The construction sector also makes a significant contribution to global resource and energy consumption.
 The transformation of the building sector therefore plays a decisive role in climate-friendly economic activity.
 At the same time, prescribed standards and the dynamic socio-ecological framework conditions pose major challenges.
 The aim of the “Building & Living” platform is to identify the obstacles to existing innovations for more affordable housing and to provide key impulses for the change of the construction sector.
 In addition to affordability, the criteria of sustainability and quality (essential living comfort) are also considered.
-The project is focusing on existing building structures in urbal areas.
+The project is focusing on existing building structures in urban areas.
 Being discussed are solutions and impulses for reusing, adding storeys, building extensions and other types of redensification.